DCSI2022/PlaneSAM/PlaneSAM/README.md

-# PlaneSAM: Multimodal Plane Instance Segmentation Using the Segment Anything Model
+# Multimodal plane instance segmentation with the Segment Anything Model